performant-software/neatline.org/about/index.md

 author: Bethany Nowviskie
 layout: about
 ---
-What do you get when you cross archives and artifacts with timelines, modern and historical maps, and an appreciation for the interpretive aims of humanities scholarship?
-Neatline!

 ### What is Neatline?

 [Neatline][1] is a geotemporal exhibit-builder that allows you to create beautiful, complex maps, image annotations, and narrative sequences from [Omeka][2] collections of archives and artifacts, and to connect your maps and narratives with timelines that are more-than-usually sensitive to ambiguity and nuance.
 Neatline lets you make hand-crafted, interactive stories as interpretive expressions of a single document or a whole archival or cultural heritage collection.
 You can import these documents (georeferenced historical maps, manuscripts, high-res photographs, etc.) from an existing collection, or create a new digital archive, yourself.
 Every Neatline exhibit is your contribution to humanities scholarship, in the visual vernacular.